opallab/opallab.github.io/README.md

-# The OpAL Lab Website
+# The WatCL Lab Website

-A modern, responsive academic website for the Optimization, Analytics, and Learning (OpAL) Lab at the Cheriton School of Computer Science, University of Waterloo.
+A modern, responsive academic website for the Waterloo Computational Learning (WatCL) Lab at the Cheriton School of Computer Science, University of Waterloo.

 ## 🚀 Features